 Pat Blocksom has been a partner with Dunphy Best Blocksom LLP since 1990.
 She is a skilled senior matrimonial lawyer and her practice emphasizes negotiated resolutions to complex property, support and custody settlements.
 Pat’s current practice focuses on mediation, arbitration and assisted negotiations.

 She has been a co-instructor for the Legal Education Society of Alberta on mediation training in the area of family disputes since 1996.
-In 2006, she received the John Haynes Memorial Award for excellence in mediation.
+In 2006, she received the John Haynes Memorial Award from the Alberta Family Mediation Society for excellence in mediation.

-Pat is involved in international human rights and poverty issues and sits as a director on two Canadian charitable foundations: Partners in the Horn of Africa, which funds sustainable development in Ethiopia, and Future Generations Canada, which supports community based programs in health care, education and rebuilding civil society in Afghanistan.
+Pat is involved in international human rights and poverty issues and was a director on two Canadian charitable foundations: Partners in the Horn of Africa, which funds sustainable development in Ethiopia, and Future Generations Canada, which supported community based programs in health care, education and rebuilding civil society in Afghanistan.
 She has traveled extensively throughout rural Ethiopia to work on projects that focus on water development, education, HIV prevention and support, reforestation and orphan fostering.

 Also in 2011, Pat received the Canadian Bar Association Touchstone Award for her outstanding accomplishments in promoting equality in the Canadian legal community.

 In 1991, Pat was appointed by the national Canadian Bar Association as a founding member of their National Task Force on Gender Equality in the Legal Profession.
-She was recently appointed to the National Action Committee on Access to Family Justice in Canada.
+She was appointed to the National Action Committee on Access to Family Justice in Canada, download final report here>

 Pat is a past Director and Vice Chair of the Calgary International Children’s Festival.
 She is a frequent speaker and sessional lecturer at the University of Calgary and at provincial, national and international family law conferences.
 She has authored and co-authored papers on mediation, equality issues, child and spousal support and business valuations.